 Hydropower is the technology of using the force of falling water to generate electrical power.
 Yuba Water Agency’s hydropower facilities provide important electric grid stabilization, especially for solar and wind energy, in Northern California.
 The Yuba River Development Project includes a modern series of dams and hydropower facilities capable of generating up to 412 megawatts of carbon-free energy, which is enough to supply more than 400,000 homes throughout California.

 New Colgate Powerhouse

-New Colgate Powerhouse, Yuba Water Agency's biggest, houses two of the largest single-cast Pelton Wheel turbines ever built.
-Water carried nearly five miles from New Bullards Bar Reservoir through a 26-foot-diameter tunnel is routed down a 15-foot-diameter penstock to drive Colgate's two powerful turbines, producing a total of 340 megawatts of electricity.
+New Colgate Powerhouse, Yuba Water Agency’s biggest, houses two of the largest single-cast Pelton Wheel turbines ever built.
+Water carried nearly five miles from New Bullards Bar Reservoir through a 26-foot-diameter tunnel is routed down a 15-foot-diameter penstock to drive Colgate’s two powerful turbines, producing a total of up to 340 megawatts of electricity.

 Costs & Benefits